devwout/wkhtmltopdf_service/Setup.md

 * `PORT` TCP port the service should bind to.
 Defaults to `8779`.
 * `WKHTMLTOPDF_DEFAULT_OPTIONS` default command-line options for wkhtmltopdf.
+* `WKHTMLTOPDF_ALLOWED_OPTIONS` command-line options that can be passed as form parameters.

 Running
 -------